URV-teacher/bmde-linux/README.md

 [this `docker-compose.yml`](https://raw.githubusercontent.com/URV-teacher/bmde-linux/master/examples/compose.yml).

 ###### Run container
-Afterwards, use `docker compose up` to run the container, which will compile the software.
+Afterward, use `docker compose up` to run the container, which will compile the software.
 You can use Docker Desktop to run the `compose.yml`.

 ###### Clean containers and volumes